pilcrowonpaper/pilcrow/src/posts/serverless-database-latency.md

 I don't think there are any wrong options per se, but I think PlanetScale and Supabase with TCP can be considered "winners."
 Both provide low latency without major hikes and support transactions.
 The ultra low latency of Neon + HTTP is impressive but I think the lack of transaction support is a big drawback, at least for me.
 PlanetScale also doesn't support foreign keys which may be a deal-breaker for some.
 That all being said, I think it's safe to say all 3 providers provide fast query speeds, and the performance is probably comparable (though I have no data to back that).
 That just leaves pricing and features which are easier to compare.

 Row-Level Security (RLS) isn't supported in Supabase when used with TCP, though my opinion is that security checks should be handled by your server rather than the database.
-I also want to recommend libraries like [Kysely](https://kysely.dev), which makes creating queries easier without the performance implications of using hefty ORMs like Prisma (P.S. avoid Prisma).
+I also want to recommend libraries like [Kysely](https://kysely.dev), which makes creating queries easier without the performance implications of using hefty ORMs like Prisma (Top tip: avoid Prisma).

 I kinda wish it was easier to set up your own server, which would allow me to establish a connection once and reuse that for ultra-fast queries.
 Of course I'm aware that that brings its own issues, but it's definitely something I'd like to explore.